hashicorp/packer/website/source/docs/post-processors/exoscale-import.html.md

 -   `template_zone` (string) - The Exoscale [zone](https://www.exoscale.com/datacenters/)
     in which to register the template.
 Defaults to `ch-gva-2`.

--   `template_description` (string) - An optional text description for the registered template.

 -   `template_username` (string) - An optional username to be used to log into Compute instances using this template.